1950–51 Northern Rugby Football League season

 The 1950–51 Rugby Football League season was the 56th season of rugby league football.

 Season summary

 Workington Town won their first, and to date, only Championship when they beat Warrington 26-11 in the play-off final.
 Warrington had finished the regular season as the league leaders.

 The Challenge Cup Winners were Wigan who beat Barrow 10-0 in the final.

 Warrington won the Lancashire League, and Leeds won the Yorkshire League.
-Wigan beat Warrington 28–5 to win the Lancashire County Cup, and Huddersfield beat Castleford 16–3 to win the Yorkshire County Cup.